AlexanderMac/http-request-parser/README.md

 http-request-parser
 ===================

+# WARNING: this repo is not maintained anymore, use [http-z](https://github.com/AlexanderMac/http-z) instead.

 Parse HTTP request message and create an object model for it.
 Can be used on server and client sides.
 To build HTTP request message from an object model use [http-request-builder](https://github.com/AlexanderMac/http-request-builder).

 [![Build Status](https://travis-ci.org/AlexanderMac/http-request-parser.svg?branch=master)](https://travis-ci.org/AlexanderMac/http-request-parser)